 754. Advanced Auditing and Assurance Services.
 (4) A study of current issues, practices, and techniques related to auditing and assurance services.
 Students will utilize available research materials, databases, personal auditing experience, and practitioner sources to address relevant issues.
 Emphasis is placed upon analysis, teamwork, writing, and presentation skills.
-P-Admission to master of science in accountancy program, Accounting 653 and Accounting 690 or permission of instructor.
+P-Admission to master of science in accountancy program, Accounting 652 or permission of instructor.

 Bus.
 762. Business Law for Accountants.
-(3) A study of substantive law topics applicable to business transactions including contracts, agency, property, the Uniform Commercial Code, and business organizations, with emphasis on areas with auditing and accounting implications.
+(4) An introduction to law and a study of substantive law applicable to business transactions, including contracts, agency, property, the Uniform Commercial Code, and business organizations, with emphasis on areas with auditing and accounting implications.

 780. Accounting Research Methods and Resources.
-(1.5) An introduction to research methods and resources used to investigate issues and problems arising in a professional accounting environment.
+(2) An introduction to research methods and resources used to investigate issues and problems arising in a professional accounting environment.
 P-Admission to master of science in accountancy program.